electron/governance/wg-infra/policy/access/slack.md

 before gaining Slack access.
 Once this form is filled out, the [Community & Safety Working Group](../../../wg-community-safety/README.md) will review the request.
 If the request is approved, the guest will be added to the applicable channel(s).

-> [!IMPORTANT]
-> **Adding guests to non-default channels**
->
+### Adding Guests to New Channels

-> Before a Guest is added to a channel, a message must be posted to that channel stating the intent to
-> add that guest to the channel after 24 hours and asking for concerns to be raised.
+Before a Guest is added to a channel, a message must be posted to that channel stating the intent to add that guest to the channel after 24 hours and asking for concerns to be raised.

->
-> Every channel member must have 24 hours to raise concerns about the guest being added to the
-> channel regardless of timezone.
-After 24 hours without any concerns raised, the guest may be added
-> to the channel.
+Every channel member must have 24 hours to raise concerns about the guest being added to the channel regardless of timezone.
+After 24 hours without any concerns raised, the guest may be added to the channel.

->
-> It must be announced in the channel that the guest was added to ensure that all current members are
-> aware a new guest is now in that channel.
+It must be announced in the channel that the guest was added to ensure that all current members are aware a new guest is now in that channel.

+### Shared Slack Channels

+For communicating with larger groups of [collaborators](../../../README.md#definitions) from external companies, sometimes it is more appropriate to create a single shared channel than it is to invite everyone individually as a guest.

+All shared channels should be public and have to be approved by a Slack Owner before they can be linked.
+If a shared private channel needs to be created, a reason should be provided when requesting the channel.